 - A sensation of pressure in the vaginal or pelvic region

 How Can a da Vinci Hysterectomy Cause Severe Bleeding?

-Open surgery may hold a higher risk for significant blood loss in hysterectomy, however, severe bleeding may still be of significant concern in a da Vinci procedure.
+Open surgery may hold a higher risk for significant blood loss in a hysterectomy, however, severe bleeding may still be of significant concern in a da Vinci procedure.
 It is often necessary for the surgeon to cut into veins or blood vessels to remove the uterus, cervix, and ovaries.
 This may result in internal bleeding which requires cauterization, sutures, or other methods to control.
 If bleeding goes unnoticed or occurs after the procedure, significant blood loss may occur and the risk of infection or other complications may increase.

 How Can a da Vinci Hysterectomy Cause Organ Perforation?

 During a hysterectomy, other abdominal organs may be punctured or perforated.
-Hysterectomies performed with the da Vinci robotic surgery system may be done at increased risk of organ perforation than open or abdominal surgery, as space and vision field of operation may be limited during the procedure.
+Hysterectomies performed with the da Vinci robotic surgery system may be done at an increased risk of organ perforation than open or abdominal surgery, as the space and vision field of operation may be limited during the procedure.
 In addition, inadvertent movement with the robot-assisted control arm may result in nicks or cuts to organs which can result in complications beyond what is intended.

 How Could a da Vinci System Cause a Need for an Open Hysterectomy?